zxul767/ex-machina/content/blog/tdd/index.md

 However, it is usually very mentally taxing to try and address these concerns all at once.
 Experienced writers know this, and so they separate their task into stages: first write down all the main ideas; then flesh them out with details; then review and edit from a reader’s perspective; then have someone else review it and make suggestions; etc.

 As programmers, we are likely to become more productive by following a similar routine, as it reduces the stress associated with trying to accomplish too many things at the same time.
-TDD encourages this with its “red, green, refactor” recipe, by splitting apart the various concerns and focusing on one thing at a time in short feedback loops.
+TDD encourages this with its red-green-refactor recipe, by splitting apart the various concerns and focusing on one thing at a time in short feedback loops.

 During the “red” phase--when we're not supposed to write any production code until we have a failing test--our focus is on trying to clearly describe what is the problem we're tackling at the moment and how we can model it.
 During the “green” phase, our focus is on implementing the code that will make our failing test pass as soon as possible, and we're not worried about efficiency, clean internal structure, or anything else.
 During the “refactor” phase, our focus shifts to thinking about internal structure and API design: removing duplication, making sure the design is clean and elegant, ensuring the API is clear, etc.